SystemFw/blog/content/staging/oop-data-oriented.md

 [Unison Cloud](unison.cloud), the next-gen cloud platform we're building on top of the [Unison](unison-lang.org) language.

-The first step in our journey is about a unique capability of our
-Cloud: manipulating persistent and transactional storage as it was an in-memory datastructure.
+Let's start by talking about a unique capability of our Cloud: manipulating persistent and transactional storage as if it was an in-memory datastructure.

 We expose this feature as a set of _abilities_ , Unison's take on